johnstowers.co.nz ~ / blog / 2020/11/16 / freemoovr-locustvr

 The projected virtual world in the arena, with the locust on the sphere at the centre

-The experiments themselves are deceptively simple.
+The experiments themselves are simple.
 Locusts are strongly drawn to the edges of objects, so one virtual world is just two identical vertical posts standing on an infinite chequerboard.
 As the locust walks towards them it reaches a point where it has to commit to one post or the other.
 By moving the posts apart, or adding more of them, and watching where and when the animal commits, the researchers can pick apart how a single decision is actually made.
 That is the question Bianca’s thesis set out to answer.

 Comments, suggestions or corrections can be emailed to me .